ruricolist/spinneret/README.md

   Certain keywords are recognized as pseudo-tags and given special
   treatment:

-  :RAW :DOCTYPE :!DOCTYPE :CDATA :!-- :COMMENT :HTML :HEAD :H*
+  :RAW :DOCTYPE :!DOCTYPE :CDATA :!-- :COMMENT :HTML :HEAD :H* :TAG

   - The pseudotag :RAW can be used to bypass Spinneret’s implicit escaping for raw output.